Kids in Space expanding in 2024 to 100+ Schools Across Australia

 8 NSW schools: St Paul’s Primary School, Belmont Christian College, St Philip’s Christian College Newcastle, Branxton Public School, Ourimbah Public School, Charlestown Public School, Rutherford Public School, and Woolomin Public School.

-15 NT schools: Anula Primary School, Humpty Doo Primary School, Rosebery Primary School, Angurugu School, Borroloola School, Haileybury Rendall School, Alpurrurulam School, Jingili Primary School, Middle Point School, Wagaman Primary School, Malak Primary School, The Essington School, Driver Primary School, Manunda Terrace Primary School, and Nganambala School.
+14 NT schools: Anula Primary School, Humpty Doo Primary School, Rosebery Primary School, Angurugu School, Borroloola School, Haileybury Rendall School, Alpurrurulam School, Jingili Primary School, Middle Point School, Wagaman Primary School, Malak Primary School, The Essington School, Driver Primary School, and Manunda Terrace Primary School.

-13 SA schools: Coomandook Area School, Elizabeth Downs Primary School, Riverdale Primary School, Kaurna Plains School, Melaleuca Park Primary School, Virginia Primary School, St Francis Lockleys IQRA College, St Joseph’s Ottoway, St Peter’s Woodlands Grammar School, Uraidla Primary School, Westport Primary School, and Eudunda Area School.
+26 SA schools: Coomandook Area School, Elizabeth Downs Primary School, Riverdale Primary School, Kaurna Plains School, Melaleuca Park Primary School, Virginia Primary School, St Francis Lockleys, IQRA College, St Joseph’s Ottoway, St Peter’s Woodlands Grammar School, Uraidla Primary School, Westport Primary School, Eudunda Area School, St Joseph’s School Barmera, Our Lady of the River School, St Joseph’s School Renmark, St Albert’s Catholic School Loxton, St Mary Mackillop School, Our Lady Queen of Peace School, Christian Brothers College, Our Lady of Hope School, St Mark’s College – Port Pirie, Tenison Woods Catholic School, Whitefriars Catholic School, St Patrick’s School, and Mercedes College.

 8 TAS schools: Lambert School, St Aloysius Catholic College, Cape Barren Island School, Flinders Island District High School, Howrah Primary School, Lauderdale Primary School, Triabunna District School, and Sacred Heart Catholic School Geeveston.